 - Twilight Talk: ‘Making Well with Heritage’, expert panel engages on well-being and culture

-- Festival Encounters: informal conversations with experts and enthusiasts visiting the Festival Hub
+- Festival Encounters: informal conversations with experts and enthusiasts visiting our Festival Hub

 When, where and how for Festival #2?